 We were tasked with forecasting the final completion cost of the two Queen Elizabeth Carrier (QEC) Aircraft Carriers using EVM, risk reviews, SRA, CRA and technical data.

-The QEC contract is a TCIF construct and a significant delta existed between the uplift to contract price that the ACA proposed and the DE&S view of what was fair and reasonable.
+The QEC contract was a TCIF construct, and a significant delta existed between the uplift to contract price that the ACA proposed and the DE&S view of what was fair and reasonable.

-The Team were commended by CDM and DG Res for providing the negotiating evidence and levers to save significant sums (over £100M) during these negotiations.
-A large proportion of the savings were made in the risk contingency debate where Apacheix played a major role in defining both an acceptable risk contingency process and a level of risk quantification that was commensurate with this stage of the programme.
+Our team was commended by CDM and DG Res for providing the negotiating evidence and levers to save significant money (over £100M) during these negotiations.
+A large proportion of the savings were made in the risk contingency debate where we played a major role in defining both an acceptable risk contingency process and a level of risk quantification that was commensurate with this stage of the programme.